When certain people drive you crazy

 PRACTICE NEWS

 I am beyond excited about the next cycle of the Release & Empower Women’s Circle, where self-healing in community moves beyond theory to practice.
 Women who give much of their time and attention to others are coming together in a sacred space for their own self-healing.
-We are upleveling the energetic container of the online experience, returning to a closed group model, and syncing up with the rhythms of nature this year, amplifying what has already been a nourishing and powerful experience for more than fifty women in the past couple years.
-Women have started signing up for the fall term with the early registration discount.
+We are upleveling the energetic container of the online experience, syncing up with the rhythms of nature, and amplifying the creativity and power of women.
 Read more about the women’s circle here to see if it would be a good fit for you or to apply.

 When you’re giving out more than is coming in